Digitization Process in GIS

 What is Digitization?

 Digitizing or Digitization the process of converting features into a digital format, is one way to create data.
-There are several ways to digitize new features.
+There are several ways to digitize new features in GIS.
 These include digitizing on-screen or heads up over an image, digitizing a hard copy of a map on a digitizing board, or using automated digitization.

 Before you can start digitizing, you must register your paper map into real-world Coordinates.
 This allows you to digitize features directly in geographic space.
 Re-registering helps ensure that your digitizing is accurate.